Get started with a quote for our green data centers today!

 In working with leading data center and colocation solutions, enterprise leaders must ask broader questions about their partners’ capabilities to be truly sustainable.
 Aside from energy consumption and renewable energy sources, it’s vital to ask your data center partner about their water consumption strategies.
 Technology leaders understand that water is a precious resource, and they also see that developing new solutions to conserve and reuse water is critical for the environment.

-As a client of a green data center like Switch that utilizes 100% recycled water, you share in the associated benefits to your environmental responsibility by:
+As a client of a green data center like Switch that utilizes 100% recycled water and leads water improvement projects, you share in the associated benefits of environmental benefits such as:

 - Reducing water consumption through colocation in a green data center

 - Optimizing water usage effectiveness to cool your IT loads sustainably

 - Reducing nitrates to improve water quality for the greater community